 14.Ask the doctor questions

-If you have any questions or concerns about your wife, simply ask her doctor.
+If you have any questions or concerns about your wife, simply ask her doctor or doula.
 You may notice things that your wife is not noticing, maybe her feet got more swollen, maybe she’s acting a little different or whatever it is.
 Do not be shy!

 15. Pay attention to her vitals